IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

   ![db-spiral-complete](doc/source/images/db-spiral-complete.png)

-Use the `Fields` tab to change what the visualization is based on, and use the `Properties` tab to modify to look and feel of the visualization.
+**NOTE**: Use the `Fields` tab to change what the visualization is based on, and use the `Properties` tab to modify the look and feel of the visualization.

   ![db-spiral-target-field](doc/source/images/db-spiral-target-field.png)